n0rad/restmcu/README.rst

 RestMcu is a generic program for micro-controllers (arduino only for the moment) with a network interface.
-It provide through a restfull interface :
+It provide through a restfull (json only) interface :

-- read board configuration
+- static board configuration (description, list of pins, ...)
-- update board configuration
+- dynamic board configuration (ip, port, pin notify url)
-- get pin configuration
+- static pin configuration (based on electronic pin wiring) : analog/digital, input,output, ...
-- update pin configuration
+- dynamic pin name and notification conditions
+- notify a server of pin change based on condition set on pins
+- support of hmac-sha256 security between board and server

 The electronic wiring configuration is provided by a simple C file used during compilation

 Build dependencies
 ==================